 Business Insider used data from British Petroleum’s 2013 statistical review of world energy and calculated the countries with the largest reserves in three key fossil fuel categories—oil, coal, and natural gas.

 BI then calculated the total value of the reserves by using current global prices.

-Researchers at Massachusetts Institute of Technology (MIT) have demonstrated a procedure to convert used lead acid batteries from automobiles into solar panels.
+Researchers at Massachusetts Institute of Technology (MIT) have demonstrated a procedure to convert used lead acid batteries from automobiles into solar panels with the help of a solar power company.
 A single battery can be used to produce solar panels for as many as 30 homes.
 It must be noted that with the advancement in solar battery technology it is expected that 200 million lead acid batteries would be retired soon from USA alone.
 This development shows us a way forward to reusing a huge resource of lead that would be otherwise go to dumping sites.

 1 Battery Provides Solar Panels for 30 Homes